Your Neighborhood Brewery - 2018 is going to be awesome!

 or hit us up on Facebook or Twitter! @Theorybrew

 Thanks for your interest in [Theoretically] Brewing Co.
 Our brews are unique creations that change slightly depending on the season, year, and what ingredients are available at any given time.
 Small batch experimentation is frequent at this brewery.
 Below are some of the brews you can expect to find with us!

 Usually every brewery has between 3 and 5 beers they make on a regular basis.
-These are known as Cores.
-Our Cores are: Study Buddy Hefeweizen, Luminiferous Aether Pale Ale, Frequency Hopper English IPA, Ionic Irish Red Ale, and BHB Stout.
+These are known as the 'core lineup' but we call them 'Base Elements'.
+They are: Study Buddy Hefeweizen, Luminiferous Aether Pale Ale, Frequency Hopper English IPA, Ionic Irish Red Ale, and BHB Stout.
 You can find these available in 341mL standards and 650mL bomber bottles at the brewery, and around Alberta.

 Because we pull our water directly from the City of Lethbridge, which gets its water from the Oldman River, we can expect seasonal fluctuations in the water chemistry of our brews, which can have a direct impact on flavour profiles.
 We think this is okay.
 We appreciate that craft beers are less about consistency and more about creating a great-taste experience each and every time.
 You may notice the flavor profiles of our brews change from time to time, but will always be enjoyable!

 Due to the seasonal variations in taste or style preferences and the availability of ingredients, some beers will only be released at certain times each year.
 We like to make our beer with fresh, locally-sourced ingredients that we can either use whole, puree, or extract on site.
 This means that some beers with fruits or botanical additions may not be available some months of the year.
 Keep an eye on social media for the next up-coming seasonal releases, or contact the brewery if you are curious!